-After an agonizing reappraisal by YCWA and its engineers, a revised plan was developed to produce more power, more efficiently by eliminating the proposed New Bullards Bar Power Plant and by replacing the old PG&E Colgate Power Plant and tunnel with larger facilities.
-To save additional money the irrigation diversion dam and canals, the New Narrows afterbay, and other project amenities were eliminated.
-Irrigation diversions and the canals would be left for a later stage of construction.

-Bids were called for again, in December of 1965, and this time all the necessary contracts, licenses, and permits were accomplished facts.
+After a reappraisal by YCWA and its engineers, a revised plan was developed to produce more power in a more efficient manner by eliminating the proposed New Bullards Bar Power Plant and the old PG&E Colgate Power Plant, and by increasing the capacities of the proposed New Colgate Power Plant and the associated tunnel and penstock.
+To save additional money, the irrigation diversion dam and canals, the New Narrows afterbay, and other project amenities were eliminated.
+Irrigation diversions and the canals were left for later stages of construction.
+Bids were called for again in December of 1965, and this time all the necessary contracts, licenses, and permits were accomplished facts.
 Costs had continued to climb sharply since the fall of 1964 and power values continued to fall, and shortly before the bid date, the bond market interest rates rose to more than one percent.
 YCWA received two sealed packages in response to its invitation for bids.
 One was not a bid, but a substitute proposal for a negotiated cost plus "target estimate" contract.
 The other was a bona fide bid; some \$26 million higher than the estimated funds available, from a contracting combine called Perini-Yuba Associates.

-Upon finding that the bidding contractor was willing to negotiate a contract, YCWA officials obtained the cooperation of the Governor in a special call to the Legislature and, as interest rates continued to climb, were granted legislative authority to execute a negotiated contract with the bidder for the largest single public woks contract ever awarded in California.
+Upon finding that the bidding contractor was willing to negotiate a contract, YCWA officials obtained the cooperation of the Governor in a special call to the Legislature and, as interest rates continued to climb, were granted legislative authority to execute a negotiated contract with the bidder for the largest single public works contract ever awarded in California.

 After intensive negotiation, involving concessions on the part of YCWA, as well as the contractor and PG&E, it was found that there was still an un-closeable gap between costs and revenues amounting to \$8.7 million.
-Interest rates continued to climb, with each one-eighth percent representing almost \$4 million less cash available for construction, all the while power values were declining.
+Interest rates continued to climb, with each one-eighth percent representing almost \$4 million less cash available for construction, all while power values were declining.
 The impasse was solved by a novel and unprecedented arrangement, under which the contractor, the engineer, and PG&E agreed jointly to purchase sufficient Series B subordinate lien revenue bonds to close the actual fund gap at completion of construction.
 These bonds mature after retirement of Series A Bonds in 50 years.

-The Series A Bonds were sold to a single bidder May 24, 1966 - Blythe and Co. and Smith-Barney Inc. of San Francisco.
+The Series A Bonds were sold to a single bidder on May 24, 1966, Blythe and Co. and Smith-Barney Inc. of San Francisco.
 It appears in retrospect that there were only a very few days when market conditions were such that this issue could have been absorbed.
 On June 1, 1966, the money and bonds were delivered, and a unique construction project was underway.

 The construction was undertaken by Perini-Yuba Associates.
 They would hire up to 3,000 workers, hailing from every state in the United States.
 A score of local firms including H. Earl Parker, Baldwin Contracting Co., and Tenco made major contributions to the development.
 The task before them was monumental and the time line was set by the contract, which stated, "the project must be completed and operational 4 years and 1 month from the starting date."